 Pour dough onto a floured surface, kneading into a circle.
 Roll dough into a thin layer (about 1/8″ thickness).
 Cut into bite sized pieces.

-Disclosure: I was provided with a French Oven for recipe development and Le Creuset is sponsoring the giveaway.
-I was not compensated for this post.
+Disclosure: I was provided with a French Oven for recipe development by Le Creuset I was not compensated for this post.
 All opinions are my own.